ARTICLE

 The lithosphere is divided into tectonic plates including the North American, Caribbean, South American, Scotia, Antarctic, Eurasian, Arabian, African, Indian, Philippine, Australian, Pacific, Juan de Fuca, Cocos, and Nazca.

 Most tectonic activity takes place at the boundaries of these plates, where they may collide, tear apart, or slide against each other.
-The movement of tectonic plates is made possible by thermal energy (heat) from the mantle part of the lithosphere.
+The movement of tectonic plates is made possible by (heat) from the mantle part of the lithosphere.
 Thermal energy makes the rocks of the lithosphere more elastic.

 How the Lithosphere Interacts with Other Spheres